pnb/paper-convert-www/README.md

 From the *paper-convert-www* directory, as your unprivileged user, run:

     conda activate paper_convert
-    sudo env "PATH=$PATH" npm start
+    npm start

 You might want to keep it running after logging out.
 In that case, instead of the `npm start` line, run:

-    sudo nohup env "PATH=$PATH" npm start >> stdout.txt &
+    nohup npm start >> stdout.txt &

-    # Then if you want to stop it, run: killall node
+Then if you want to stop it, run: `killall node`